flyingmachine/brave-clojure-web/content/concurrency.md

 `Thread/sleep` into another thread, allowing the REPL's thread to continue, unblocked.

-Futures will cache their results.
-You can retrieve them by *dereferencing* the future with either the `deref` function or the short `@` reader macro.
+Futures differ from the values you're used to, like hashes and maps, in that you have to *dereference* them to obtain their value.
+You can dereference a future with either the `deref` function or the short `@` reader macro.

 ```clojure
 (let [result (future (println "this prints once")